go-outside-labs/story-protocol-takehome/literature_review/README.md

 * Finally, the scheme is applied, together with a novel data structure for approximate set membership, to the task of **private auditing in Certificate Transparency**.
 The results can be compared to Google Chrome’s current approach, with **16 MB of download per month, along with 150 bytes per TLS connection**.

-The goal of the PIR problem is to design schemes that satisfy the privacy and correctness constraints while achieving the minimum possible download cost, equivalently, the largest possible PIR rate.
-The download cost of a PIR scheme is defined as the total number of bits downloaded by the user from all the databases, normalized by the message size.
-The PIR rate is defined as the reciprocal of the PIR download cost.
-The system model for PIR is shown in Fig 2, where a user wants to download the message
-Wθ, without revealing
-the message index
-θ to any of the databases.

 <br>

 #### A Server and a Query in SimplePIR

+To illustrate the results above, I wrote a simple experiment in Python.
+This part is optional for the reader and the full code is available at [./pir_experiment](pir_experiment).

-To understand the results above, we will write a simple experiment in Python, representing the single-server database by a square matrix `(n x n)` and a query by a vector filled by `0s` except at the asking row and column `(n x 1)`.
+In this experiment, the single-server database by a square matrix `(n x n)` and a query by a vector filled by `0s` except at the asking row and column `(n x 1)`.
 The server retrieves the queried item by:

 1. looping over every column and multiplying their values to the value in the same row of the query vector, and

 2. adding the values found in each column in its own matrix.

-The result should have the same dimension as the query vector (*i.e.*, we reduce the space to the size of the column where the data is located).
+The results should have the same dimension as the query vector (*i.e.*, we reduce the space to the size of the column where the data is located).

+A secret key Regev encryption scheme using sampled errors to reproduce LWE is then built on top of the ideas above.
 Privacy is guaranteed by checking that fully homomorphic encryption is held with respect to addition in this setup (*i.e.*, additive homomorphism).

-A secret key Regev encryption scheme using sampled errors to reproduce LWE can be built on top of the ideas above.
-The code snippets presented below are original (*i.e.,* authored by @bt3gl) and introduced for an approachable illustration of this complex subject.

 <br>

-#### Defining a Message Vector Primitive
+#### Part I: Defining a Message Vector Primitive

-Let's start by defining a primitive class for the message vector and its operations:
+We start by defining a primitive class for the message vector and its operations:

 ```python
 import os